arangodb/docs-hugo/site/content/3.12/develop/drivers/java/reference-version-6/driver-setup.md

   .build();
 ```

-Since version 4.3 the driver support acquiring a list of known hosts in a
+The driver is also able to acquire a list of known hosts in a cluster.
-cluster setup or a single server setup with followers.
 For this the driver has
 to be able to successfully open a connection to at least one host to get the
 list of hosts.
 Then it can use this list when fallback is needed.
-To use this
+To enable this
-feature just pass `true` to the method `acquireHostList(boolean)`.
+feature:

 ```java
 ArangoDB arangoDB = new ArangoDB.Builder()